gensx-inc/gensx/website/home/_posts/gensx-cloud.md

 $ npx gensx deploy ./src/workflows.tsx
 ```

-And just like that, every workflow in your project is deployed as a REST API for streaming and user-facing experiences, and endpoints for background jobs and async workloads.
+And just like that, each workflow in your project is deployed as a set of REST APIs.
+Each workflow includes a standard `POST` endpoint for synchronous and streaming invocations to power user-facing apps as well as a `/start` endpoint for long-running background jobs.

 ```
 ✔ Building workflow using Docker